lilybarrett/sinatra_clinic_travel_tracker/README.md

 ### Views

-* Sinatra will default to look in your views folder
+* Sinatra, based on the assumptions that inform its framework, will default to look in your views folder

 ```ruby
 # server.rb